PedroAcevedo/HadoopExample/README.md

 # HadoopExample
-Get Started with Hadoop with docker and Datamining process on a csv dataset.
+Get Started with Hadoop on docker and Datamining process using a dataset.

 Based on the tutorial